miki-tebe/miki-tebe.github.io/index.md

-## What silly things i am trying out
+## Some of the things i'm trying out

 Check out my code pen or something.